n-aggarwal/privacy-messaging-app/README.md

 The app is deployed (Android Version)! [privacy-messaging-app](https://expo.dev/@nishant-aggarwal/messaging-app?serviceType=classic&distribution=expo-go); to run this you would need to download the expo go app on your phone from Play Store and then scan the QR code on website using the app or your phone camera.
 Hope you enjoy it!

+Additionally, we developed a [presentation](https://docs.google.com/presentation/d/1PkJLAopBvjOEjUAWPg7yRgU5Mszu3NIFK7UC6lcQgLY/edit#slide=id.g23f5c5068e8_0_0) to show all the features!
+Feel free to take a look and reach out if you have any questions!

 ## Features

 This app contains many features.
 The most important ones are listed below: